 Following on from that Christmas and New Year, it seemed that my glandular fever had reared its ugly head and I was returning back to that time where I was ill two or three times a week, sometimes even four.
 By the Easter holidays I’d had enough.
 I went to the Doctors and told them what had been happening.
 They did the usual blood tests – diabetes, underactive thyroid, vitamin deficiencies, anaemia etc but they all came back negative and I was told that I “was just a normal teenager who got tired and stressed”.
 Not.
 Good.
 Enough.

 I continued trying to push through the final couple of months of sixth form, to get my exams out of the way and then it would all be over.
 I was so naïve.
 On the morning of my most important exam (English Language) I had to be driven into school by my brother because I wasn’t well and in the middle of the exam I had a panic attack.
 I was escorted out of the main exam hall and was allowed to rest and recover before having to continue the exam – I was even given a cup of tea once the worst was over!
 To put things in perspective, on average everyone wrote about 12 pages in this exam – I wrote about 3!
 That afternoon, I was in so much pain and felt so ill, Mum rang the Doctors and managed to speak to one who seemed to understand.
 Mum was told to let me finish my exams, doing the best I could, and then take me in to see that Doctor once they were over.

 After a recovery holiday to France with my Mum and a referral to a specialist, I was finally diagnosed with ME/CFS.

-In the next part, I am going to be talking about what happened post-diagnosis and my decisions that affected that following year.
+In the Part 3, I am going to be talking about what happened post-diagnosis and my decisions that affected that following year.
 I’m hoping that this next part will finish this mini series and it will bring me up to now but we’ll see how it goes!